 There are a few things we like to keep in mind when we are mixing up a dry rub for chicken wings.

-Use an array of spices.
-Make sure you have a balanced array of spices we like to use savory spices like chili powder, paprika, garlic, etc) and balance it out with a little sweetness from coconut sugar, brown sugar, or cinnamon!
+- Use an array of spices: Make sure you have a balanced array of spices we like to use savory spices like chili powder, paprika, ginger, garlic powder, etc.) and balance it out with a little sweetness from coconut sugar, brown sugar, or cinnamon!

-Sweetness balances out the flavor and the sugar caramelizes a bit in the oven which caramelizes the chicken wing skin perfectly!
+- Sweetness balances out the spice and the sugar caramelizes a bit in the oven which gives the chicken wing skin perfect crispiness!

 Who wants a soggy chicken wing?
 Nobody!
 Our goal was to make a delicious dry rub wing that was flavorful and crispy!
 Here’s how we did it…

-- The spices act as a sort of crispy crust on the chicken wings so we suggest tossing the chicken wings in half of the spice rub and then individually dipping each wing in the remaining dry rub for optimum crunch.
+The spices act as a sort of crispy crust on the chicken wings so we suggest tossing the chicken wings in half of the spice rub and then individually dipping each wing in the remaining dry rub for optima crunch.

 How do I keep chicken wings warm and crispy?